 For Intent-to-Use applicants, if you’re transferring ownership to a business successor for the goods or services for which your mark relates, you can file your assignment at any time.
 In all other cases, you must wait until after you file an Amendment to Allege Use before you file your assignment.
 See TMEP §501.01(a).

 If you're filing through the Madrid Protocol, follow the guidance using the Madrid Protocol to change name or ownership.

 To transfer ownership or update your information to reflect a legal name change:

 - Use Electronic Trademark Assignment System (ETAS) to request the change.

 - If you're filing a TEAS form within the next week, you may need to manually update the owner information on the TEAS form.
 If your TEAS form doesn't reflect your requested change:

 a.
-Check the box under the owner name to modify the owner name.
+Check the box under the owner name to change the owner name.

 b.
-Explain why you are modifying the owner name in the Miscellaneous Statement field.
+Explain why you are change the owner name in the Miscellaneous Statement field.

 c.
 Enter the new name in the name field.